ipv6guide/ipv6guide.github.io/enterprise/implementation/security.md

 Use switches that support RA guard mechanism (ripe-554), DHCPv6 guard, and all other mechanism described in first hop security (Cisco White Paper, IPv6 snooping policy) or ask vendor to implement it.

+Use routers that can protect their Neighbor Discovery cache.
+This functionality is not yet standardised in an RFC and different vendors named it differently:

+- Cisco calls it "Destination Guard"
+- Juniper calls it "Neighbor Discovery Cache Protection"

 Write a document - ISPs and small business networks, recommendations on prefix delegation size and stability.